 Crochet blankets are supposed to be warm and soft right?
 To achieve the softness you desire, it’s important to use the right type of yarn!

-Acrylic is one type of yarn that is usually used in making crochet blankets.
+Acrylic yarn is one type of yarn that is usually used to make a crochet blanket.
 Aside from its quality, it’s also known as one of the most affordable yarn.

 Another type of yarn you can use to make blankets is cotton.
 It’s incredibly soft and lightweight, yet still affordable.